boomerang-io/boomerang.docs/content/bosun.md

 rules, in a domain specific lanauge, applicable to the definition

-**Metrics**
+**Data**

-the data to be validated
+the data or metrics to be validated

 **Labels**

+metadata to pass in required information to the validation system.

+**Annotations**

-serve two purposes - as metadata that can be stored and displayed with a validation activitiy to help easily identify the related entity, and also as a way to pass in required information to the validation system.
+metadata that can be stored and displayed with a validation activity.
+This could be to add related identifiable information such as the CI pipeline or CI component that the validation is about.

 ## Getting Started